flutter/website/src/docs/get-started/web.md

 $ flutter create .
 ```

-## Create a new app with web support
+### Create a new app with web support

-To create a new app that includes web support
-(in addition to mobile support), run the following,
+To create a new app that includes web support (in addition to mobile support),
-substituting `myapp` with the name of your project:
+run the following, substituting `myapp` with the name of your project:

 ```terminal
 $ flutter create myapp
 ```

-## Run the web app
+### Run the web app

-To run the app on the web, enter the following
-from the top of the package:
+To serve your app from `localhost` in Chrome, enter the following from the top of the package:

 ```terminal
 $ flutter run -d chrome
 ```

-If there aren't any other connected devices,
-the `-d chrome` is optional.
+If there aren't any other connected devices, the `-d chrome` is optional.

-## Generate a release build
+### Generate a release build

-Run the following, from the top of the project:
+Run the following command from the root project directory:

 ```terminal
 $ flutter build web
 ```

-A release build uses [dart2js][] (instead of
+A release build uses [dart2js][] (instead of the [development compiler][]) to
-the [development compiler][]) to produce a single
-JavaScript file.
-This can be run with the release flag
+produce a single JavaScript file `main.dart.js`.
+You can create a release build
-or built using `flutter build web`.
-This outputs files at
+using release mode (`flutter run --release`) or by using `flutter build web`.
+This populates a `build/web` directory with built files, including an `assets`
-`build/web`, including the assets, which need to be served together.
+directory, which need to be served together.

 [dart2js]: https://dart.dev/tools/dart2js